ivan-hc/AM/README.md

 # Conclusions
 I created this program because I was bored every time I had to look for the new version of a program... and after all, even the name of the command, "app", I decided out of boredom.

+### And since the "app" command has not yet been invented by anyone, I gladly take advantage of it.